Tutorials

 cloudquery sync postgres-to-motherduck.yml

-This will load the rows from Postgres into MotherDuck, and exit once all the data has been copied.
+This loads all rows from PostgreSQL into MotherDuck and exits once the data has been copied.
 You should see output similar to the following:

-Option 2: Run a Continuous Sync with Change Data Capture (CDC) #
+Option 2: Run a Continuous Sync with CDC #

-To continuously load changes from Postgres to MotherDuck in a streaming fashion, we can add the
+To continuously stream changes from PostgreSQL to MotherDuck, add the

 spec: